google/xls/xls/modules/zstd/README.md

 * Control and Status Registers,
 * Frame Header Decoder,
 * Block Header Decoder,
-* 3 types of processing units: RAW-, RLE-, and Compressed Block Decoders[^1],
+* 3 types of processing units: RAW-, RLE-, and Compressed Block Decoders,
 * Command Aggregator,

 The Decoder interacts with the environment through a set of ports: